opengisch/QgisModelBaker/docs/background_info/oid_tid_generator.md

 ## OID, TID, BID, t_ili_tid, tid...
 Sorry, what?

-Often the models definition requires a cross-system unique identificator.
+Often the models definition requires a cross-system unique identifier.
 The so called **OID**.

 ```
 [...]